talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
     String name = "name_example"; // String | Filter results performing case-insensitive matching against the name of the campaign.
     String tags = "tags_example"; // String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     Integer campaignGroupId = 56; // Integer | Filter results to campaigns owned by the specified campaign access group ID.
-    Integer templateId = 56; // Integer | The ID of the Campaign Template this Campaign was created from. try {
+    Integer templateId = 56; // Integer | The ID of the Campaign Template this Campaign was created from.
+    Integer storeId = 56; // Integer | Filter results to campaigns linked to the specified store ID. try {
-      InlineResponse2004 result = apiInstance.getCampaigns(applicationId, pageSize, skip, sort, campaignState, name, tags, createdBefore, createdAfter, campaignGroupId, templateId);
+      InlineResponse2006 result = apiInstance.getCampaigns(applicationId, pageSize, skip, sort, campaignState, name, tags, createdBefore, createdAfter, campaignGroupId, templateId, storeId);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getCampaigns");